 An Irish context

-In Ireland, make sun protection part of your daily routine particularly from the end of March – September, when the intensity of sunburn producing UV radiation is greatest.
+In Ireland, make sun protection part of your daily routine particularly from April to September, when the intensity of sunburn producing UV radiation is greatest.
 But remember, whether at home or abroad, if the UV index is 3 or above, sun protection is required.

 Know your skin type

-A person’s natural skin colour influences their risk of skin cancer so sun-safe recommendations (protective clothing, shade and sunscreen) should be used alongside information on skin type, providing a better sense of the care you need to take in the sun: know your ‘skin type’.
+A person’s natural skin colour influences their risk of skin cancer so sun-safe recommendations (protective clothing, shade and sunscreen) should be used alongside information on skin type, providing a better sense of the care you need to take: know your ‘skin type’.
 Learn your skin type here.

 The Vitamin D debate